thecolourfoundation/Commes/README.md

 ## Security of the package itself

-QuantumShield is designed to not be a liability:
+Commes is designed to not be a liability:

 - **No telemetry.** Nothing leaves your machine except the HTTP responses your application sends.
 - **No eval.** The package never calls `eval()`, `Function()`, or any dynamic code execution.